ta4j/ta4j-wiki/Forecast-Indicators.md

 The forecasting layer is organized around three responsibilities:

 - **Hidden state estimators** build latent state from source indicators. `EwmaReturnForecastStateIndicator` is the initial estimator; its reusable contracts and state record live in `org.ta4j.core.indicators.forecast.state`.
-- **Projection indicators** turn hidden state into a forward `PredictionSnapshot.Forecast<Num>`. `MonteCarloReturnProjectionIndicator` projects cumulative log returns; `MonteCarloPriceForecastIndicator` is the constructor-first price forecast path for the common log-return workflow.
-Projection contracts and point adapters live in `org.ta4j.core.indicators.forecast.projection`.
+- **Projection indicators** turn hidden state into a forward `Forecast<Num>`. `MonteCarloReturnProjectionIndicator` projects cumulative log returns; `MonteCarloPriceForecastIndicator` is the constructor-first price forecast path for the common log-return workflow.
+Projection contracts, point adapters, and the forecast summary value model live in `org.ta4j.core.indicators.forecast.projection`.
 - **Adapters and glue** bridge forecast domains or API shapes. `LogReturnToPriceForecastIndicator` lives in `org.ta4j.core.indicators.forecast.adapters` because it converts an explicit log-return projection into price space rather than estimating state or simulating paths itself.

 The root `forecast` package intentionally stays focused on the primary indicators users choose and compose.
 Framework types, data records, and conversion bridges are grouped under subpackages so custom estimators and custom projection models have obvious extension points without turning the root package into a catch-all.

-The raw `PredictionSnapshot.Forecast<Num>` summary remains useful for diagnostics and metadata.
+The raw `Forecast<Num>` summary remains useful for diagnostics and metadata.
 At each index, it contains:

 - `decisionIndex()` / `index()`: the decision index where the forecast was made.
 - `horizon()`: the configured number of bars ahead.